About Pallavi Aiyar

 Pallavi was selected by the World Economic Forum as a 2014 Young Global Leader.
-She is also a member of the Forum’s Global Future Council on Information, Media and Entertainment.
+She was also a member of the Forum’s Global Future Council on Information, Media and Entertainment between 2016-2018.

 Pallavi was awarded the 2007 Prem Bhatia memorial prize for excellence in political reporting for her dispatches from China.
 She served as advisor to the Confederation of Indian Industry on China-related issues.
 In 2010 she was recognized by Chinese Premier Wen Jiabao for her work in furthering Sino-Indian relations.

-Pallavi has presented her works at literary festivals, universities, think tanks and foundations around the world including the Berlin, Jaipur, Mumbai, Bangalore, Beijing, Shanghai, and Ubud literary festivals, The German Marshall Fund India Forum, the annual conference of the Association of Asian Studies, The Asia Society in New York and Mumbai, Columbia University, The Lee Kuan Yew School of Public Policy in Singapore, NIIT University in Neemrana, The London School of Economics, The Indian Institute of Management (IIM), the Elcano Institute in Madrid and IMD in Lausanne.
+Pallavi has presented her works at literary festivals, universities, think tanks and foundations around the world including the Berlin, Jaipur, Mumbai, Bangalore, Beijing, Shanghai, Hong Kong and Ubud literary festivals, The German Marshall Fund India Forum, the annual conference of the Association of Asian Studies, The Asia Society in New York and Mumbai, Columbia University, The Lee Kuan Yew School of Public Policy in Singapore, NIIT University in Neemrana, The London School of Economics, The Indian Institute of Management (IIM), the Elcano Institute in Madrid and IMD in Lausanne.

 She is currently based in Madrid, Spain.

 She can be contacted at: firstname.lastname@example.org